 If everything in there is relevant, it should be as long as needed - but only academic or science-based CVs can go over more than two pages.

 To make your choice…

-Read through the job description and look at your work history, make notes of all the skills, qualifications, and achievements you’ve got that match what the company needs.
-Lots of matches will mean a two-pager, less information will result in a one-pager.
+Read through the job description and look at your work history, and make notes of all the skills, qualifications, and achievements you’ve got that match what the company needs.
+Lots of matches will mean a two-pager, and less information will result in a one-pager.

 Whatever you do, remember…

 No matter how long your resume is, get the most important and impressive facts at the top of page one.

 Page one is where the absolute highlights of your career belong, use the second page to back up and bulk out your claims.

 The opening page should be the home of your skills, resume summary, certifications, and a chunk of your work experience.
 The second page should be where your publications, conferences, and supporting information belong.